VivereSV/NioShadowverseLogger/README.md

 [Windows](Windows link here)

 Linux: As of now, there is no Linux version of Nio.
-If you use Linux and are interested in helping me freeze the .py script, message VLV#5047.
-Do note that if a Linux version is released, I will not be able to guarantee that it contains no malicious code as whoever freezes it will be the last one with access to the .py file.
-So you'll have to trust them.
+If you use Linux and are interested in helping, please message VLV#5047.

 # FAQ
 ## It's not working???